 Short & Easy Hikes in Carlsbad Caverns National Park, New Mexico

-Some of the most exhilarating hikes in U.S. National Parks happen underground!
-Carlsbad Caverns National Park houses two family-friendly, subterranean treks, the Big Room Trail and the Natural Entrance Trail.
+Some of the most exhilarating hikes in U.S. National Parks for families happen to be underground!
+Carlsbad Caverns National Park houses two subterranean treks that are perfect for kids with all hiking abilities, the Big Room Trail and the Natural Entrance Trail.

 To reach the cavern depths, visitors can either take the elevator or hike down the 1.25 mile path of the Natural Entrance Trail.
 This trail is steep and requires caution, careful pacing, and shoes with good traction.
 This hike is unique because it allows visitors to transition from daylight above to the dim, otherworldly discoveries of the caves below.